maldoinc/wireup/docs/pages/interfaces.md

     class RedisCache: ...
     ```

+!!! tip "Use Type Aliases for Repeated Qualified Injections"

+    If you repeatedly inject the same qualified dependency, consider creating a type alias once and reusing it:

+    ```python
+    from typing import Annotated
+    from wireup import Inject, Injected, inject_from_container

+    RedisCacheDep = Annotated[Cache, Inject(qualifier="redis")]

+    @inject_from_container(container)
+    def main(
+        default_cache: Injected[Cache],
+        redis_cache: RedisCacheDep,
+    ): ...
+    ```

 ## Default Implementation

 You can register a default implementation by omitting the qualifier on one of the implementations.
 When `Cache` is